maaviyahrehman/tts-converter/DOCUMENTATION.md

 ## Example

 1. Text: `Hello, welcome to the TTS Converter.`
-2. Voice: Female
-3. Filename: `greeting`
+2. Filename: `greeting`
-4. Result: The speech will be saved as `greeting.mp3`.
+3. Result: The speech will be saved as `greeting.mp3`.

 ## License